OpenFreeEnergy/IndustryBenchmarks2024/docs/source/private/overview.rst

 This will provide both dG and ddG outputs for you to further manipulate.

 As we cannot tell what format your experimental results are in, we do not provide a plotting script at this time and encourage you to use your own internal plotting tools.
-Note: this may change depending on demand.

 You are encouraged to share early results with everyone on the #industry-benchmarking slack channel!